firedrakeproject/firedrake/docs/source/external_operators.rst

 its *argument*, it can be nonlinear with respect to `u`, its *operand*.
 In Firedrake, `u` would be a :class:`~.Function` object, and `v^{*}` a :class:`~.Coargument` object.

+Arbitrary UFL expressions defined on arbitrary finite element spaces, i.e. other than `V`, can also be passed as operands to the external operator using the symbolic :class:`~.Interpolate` operator.

 .. _differentiation:

 Differentiation